 At one point, King John was imprisoned in his own castle by his own brother.
 There remain several prison cells in the castle today, including one that is only accessed by a hole in the floor.

-Turku Castle is a brilliant place to visit.
-Filled with stories of daring escapes, treacherous families and romantic promises, there’s a story to captivate everyone here.
+Turku Castle is a brilliant place to visit and a great way to better understand the city’s history.
+Filled with stories of daring escapes, treacherous families and romantic promises, there’s a story to captivate everyone.

 Eat like the locals at Turku Market Hall

-We took a food tour through the market hall and sampled a handful of the local dishes.
-Visit Turku run longer tours (1.5 hours) in the market as well as tours that last 3.5-4 hours that explore Turku’s foodie scene in the market and beyond.
+We took a guided tour through the market hall and sampled a handful of the local dishes.
+Visit Turku run tours (1.5 hours) in the market as well as tours that last 3.5-4 hours that explore Turku’s foodie scene in the market and beyond.

 Our Market Hall food tour started at Herkkunuotta, a fish stall with a 15-seater area for in-house eating.
 They provide fish to many of the local restaurants and the fish we tried was simply delicious.
 Our sample menu included cured white fish with cream, Baltic herring, cured salmon and pike roe, all served on their homemade dark rye bread.
 It was so tasty that we bought some to have for dinner.